 The 3 Types of Irony

-Irony is a literary technique and rhetoric device that has been used for many years in speech, art and everyday life.
+Irony is a literary technique & rhetoric device that has been used for many years in speech, art and everyday life.
 Although irony has been used for a long time, there hasn’t been an exact definition of irony.
 There have been hundreds of definitions suggested over the years, however, a general consensus is that:

 There are Three Types of Irony

 - Situation irony